At least 12 migrants dead after boat sinks crossing Channel

 “Enforcement alone is not the solution,” he added, as he called on the Government to open up more safe and legal routes for asylum seekers.

-The British Red Cross said: “Nobody risks their life travelling across the Channel in a small boat unless they feel they have no other choice.”
+The British Red Cross said nobody risked their lives crossing the Channel “unless they feel they have no other choice.”

+Steve Smith, chief executive of Care4Calais, said: “Every political leader, on both sides of our Channel, needs to be asked how many lives will be lost before they end these avoidable tragedies.

+“Their continued obsession, and investment, in security measures is not reducing crossings, it is simply pushing people to take ever-increasing risks to do so.”

 The incident comes as more migrants arrived in the UK after making the journey and the number of Channel crossings reached the highest seven-day total for the year so far.